Why is it important to control aphids on milkweed plants?

 Aphids produce honeydew, which leads to the development of sooty mold or other plant pathogens.

-Aphids may also attract other pests which can do more obvious harm to your plants.
+Aphids may also attract other pests that can harm your plants more easily.

 One of the scariest problems with aphids is that they are capable of telescopic generational reproduction.